AshishKingdom/OpenGL-Tutorials/textures/index.md

 - The fourth & fifth argument specifies the width and height of our image.
 - The sixth argument specifies the border of our image. **It must be 0.**
 - The seventh argument specifies the data format of our loaded image.
 This must be `_GL_BGRA_EXT` for all QB64 loaded image.
+- The 8th arguemnt specifies the data type of our pixel data.
+It usually `_GL_UNSIGNED_BYTE` for all QB64 loaded image.
 - The last argument is the actual image data. (`m.OFFSET`)

 After this, we free our image data block using `_MEMFREE`.